T0k0saba/hun-eng_dictionary/README.md

 This is an English-Hungarian dictionary webapp that is designed in such a way that if a word is not in the dictionary, any user can freely add it.
 I just made it for fun. :)

+If you want to use it, don't forget to import the database into your own!

 ## My process

 ### Built with